jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 We often look at high achievers and see them as different.
-We rationalize why they're doing so well: they were a Bio major so they've already seen this med school stuff before, all they do is study so they won't have anything cool on their resume, they've just got more brains, etc.  These are all excuses.
-Recognize them as such and instead find inspiration.
+We rationalize why they're doing so well: they were a Bio major so they've already seen this med school stuff before, all they do is study so they won't have anything cool on their resume, they've just got more brains, etc.  These are all excuses and do nothing to improve your own personal performance.
+Recognize them as simple excuses and instead turn them into inspiration.
 So what if they are better?
 That's got nothing to do with your success but relying on excuses is one way to guarantee failure.

 ## Focus